Whatsapp Icon

 Understanding Food Labels

 Identifying gluten-free foods begins with reading labels meticulously.
 Gluten, a protein found in wheat, barley, and rye, can sneak into your diet through less obvious foods like sauces and seasonings.
 Look for labels that explicitly mention "gluten-free."
-However, its also crucial to check for certifications from reputable organizations, as this indicates the product meets strict gluten-free standards.
+However, it is also crucial to check for certifications from reputable organizations, as this indicates the product meets strict gluten-free standards.

 Tips for Eating Out